tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

               double-precision floating-point numbers, or
               exact numbers, or
               strings, or
-              (varbinary) byte arrays.
+              (varbinary) byte arrays, or
+              uuids.
-              When there is a mix of types, the key order is: null, then booleans, then numbers, then strings, then byte arrays
+              When there is a mix of types, the key order is: null, then booleans, then numbers, then strings, then byte arrays, then uuids.
             - memtx TREE or HASH indexes;

               vinyl TREE indexes